GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 On GCN hardware there are 8 logical banks of context registers, of which only seven are available for draws.
-The worst-case scenario is that 8 subsequent draws each require a unique set of context register.
+The worst-case scenario is that 8 subsequent draws each require a unique set of context registers.
 In this scenario the last draw has to wait for the first draw to finish before it can use the context registers.
 This causes a stall that can be measured and visualized by RGP.